SAP/code-pal-for-abap/docs/checks/boolean-input-parameter.md

 ### What to do in case of exception?

-In exceptional cases, you can suppress this finding with the pseudo comment `"#EC BOOL_PARAM` which has to be placed after the method declaration:
+In exceptional cases, you can suppress this finding by using the pseudo comment `"#EC BOOL_PARAM` which has to be placed after the method declaration:

 ```abap
   METHODS update IMPORTING do_save TYPE abap_bool. "#EC BOOL_PARAM